-Digitech Conference is a Free Annual Event for schools launched in 2016 and developed by the Northern Peninsula Digital Technology Teachers’ Network.
+STEAM Design & Maker Conference is a Free Annual Event for schools launched in 2016 and developed by the Northern Peninsula Digital Technology Teacher & Student Network.

-In 2018, the Digitech Conference will be held on Friday 9 November at Carrum PS.
-This year’s event will feature keynote addresses by Dr Tim Kitchen (Senior Education Specialist at Adobe) & Roland Gesthuizen (STEM Method Lecturer at the Faculty of Education, Monash University).
-Student coordinated ‘Kids Teaching Kids’ workshops will include: Mindstorms EV3 programming, Scratch Gaming, Sphero Maze programming, mBot Programming, Blue-Bots (programming for F-6 action), Using Raspberry Pi’s, Game making in Hopscotch, Green Screen, Adobe Character Animator, Adobe Spark, maths chance spinners (both coded & electrical), create electrical circuits in Minecraft using Red-stone, MakeyMakey’s, Build a Windmill, Internet Radio Broadcasting, Restart Project: re-cycling RC Cars, Electronics Tinkering Workshop & Makerspace Arcade and more!
-In 2018 we are launching two competitions ‘Robots Alive’ and ‘Design A Game’.
+In 2018, over 200 students from 23 schools attended the Conference.
+The event featured keynote addresses by Dr Tim Kitchen (Senior Education Specialist at Adobe) & Roland Gesthuizen (STEM Method Lecturer at the Faculty of Education, Monash University).
+Student coordinated workshops include: Mindstorms EV3 programming, Scratch Gaming, Sphero Maze programming, mBot Programming, Blue-Bots (programming for F-6 action), Using Raspberry Pi’s, Game making in Hopscotch, Green Screen, Adobe Character Animator, Adobe Spark, maths chance spinners (both coded & electrical), create electrical circuits in Minecraft using Red-stone, MakeyMakey’s, Build a Windmill, Internet Radio Broadcasting, Restart Project: re-cycling RC Cars, Electronics Tinkering Workshop & Makerspace Arcade and more!
+In 2018 we launched two competitions ‘Robots Alive’ and ‘Design A Game’.

 In 2017, over 200 students from 20 schools attended the Conference.
 The program featured:

 – Microsoft HoloLens with Trent Ray (Microsoft Learning Consultant)

 – ‘hands on’ activities using a wide selection of Robotics and 3D Printers supplied by Modern Teaching Aids

 – ‘hands on’ action in a variety of workshops conducted by Students, showcasing great Digitech activities.